sachinym/Github-Advanced-Security/Module5-Scaling_out_ghas.md

 ## Review

-In this lab you have completed the following:
+In this lab, you have completed the following:

 + How to grow adoption?
 How to communicate about GHAS internally?
 + View the security overview dashboard and reports